Netgate/frr/doc/user/pim.rst

    Set the pim hello and hold interval for a interface.

-.. index:: ip pim sm
+.. index:: ip pim
-.. clicmd:: ip pim sm
+.. clicmd:: ip pim

    Tell pim that we would like to use this interface to form pim neighbors over.
-Please note we will *not* accept igmp reports over this interface with this command.
+Please note that this command does not enable the reception of IGMP reports on the interface.
+Refer to the next `ip igmp` command for IGMP management.

 .. index:: ip igmp
 .. clicmd:: ip igmp

    Tell pim to receive IGMP reports and Query on this interface.
 The default version is v3.
-This command is useful on the LHR.
+This command is useful on a LHR.

-.. index:: ip igmp join A.B.C.D A.B.C.D
+.. index:: ip igmp join A.B.C.D [A.B.C.D]
-.. clicmd:: ip igmp join A.B.C.D A.B.C.D
+.. clicmd:: ip igmp join A.B.C.D [A.B.C.D]

-   Join multicast source-group on an interface.
+   Join multicast group or source-group on an interface.

 .. index:: ip igmp query-interval (1-1800)
 .. clicmd:: ip igmp query-interval (1-1800)